 Amazingly, this attraction is located directly opposite of Orangutan Rehabilitation Centre.
 It’s another great conservation center to preserve wild animals from going extinct.
 I wrote about the Sun Bears here.

-The Sun Bears make such unique barking noise and they are amazing climbers.
+The Sun Bears make such unique barking noises and they are amazing climbers.
 They are also the smallest species among all bears.
 Unfortunately, due to deforestation and hunting, many Sun Bears struggle to find a safe home.
 In this conservation center, they are nursed to health until they are ready to join the wildlife again.
 Some Sun Bears, however, may never be returned to the wild and live their days out here.

 It’s best to plan to head to Sepilok in the morning.
 First, visit the orangutans, then in the afternoon, you can come to the sun bear center and still have time to catch the bus back to Sandakan.
 The area is much smaller than the Orangutan Rehabilitation, it should take you about an hour to explore and find the Sun Bears, learn about them and the conservation center, and walk around.
 Alternatively, this trip from Sandakan to Sepilok will take you to both the Orangutan Centre AND the Sun Bear Centre and take you back to your hotel too.
 It’s a great visit.